bugzmanov/cleancode-critique/src/chapter_34.md

 I think you should.
 Between using cryptic acronyms and writing "essay as a name" there is a balance to be found.

-There's scientific evidence that overly long words or word combinations increase both physical and mental effort when reading:
+There's scientific evidence that long words or word combinations increase both physical and mental effort when reading:

 >"When we read, our eyes incessantly make rapid mechanical (i.e., not controlled by consciousness) movements, saccades.
 On average, their length is 7-9 letter spaces.
 At this time we do not receive new information."
 >